aboutsummaryrefslogtreecommitdiff

 :vc (:url "https://git.cjennings.net/pearl.git" :rev :newest)

-:commands (pearl-menu pearl-list-issues pearl-run-view pearl-new-issue)
+:commands (pearl-menu pearl-list-issues pearl-run-linear-view pearl-create-issue)

 :bind ("C-c L" . pearl-menu)